sed1177/Calculator/readme.md

 ## Lessons Learned:

-I learned how to run javascript code in HTML strings, and turn the output into a number.
+I learned how to run javascript code in HTML strings, and turn the output into a number via the eval function.

 ## Image of Project: